 Mumbai were also very successful in the now defunct Champions League.
 In 2011 they beat Royal Challengers Bangalore in the Champions League T20 final by 31 runs, which saw the team lift their first trophy.
 Then in 2013 they not only won the IPL title, but beat Rajasthan Royals in the final of the Champions League by 33 runs.

 The Mumbai Indians have had three different home grounds during their history.
 They started playing at the DY Patil Stadium for the first two IPL seasons.
 In 2010, they then moved to the Brabourne Stadium, before moving to their current home of the Wankhede Stadium in 2011.

 The captain of the team, Rohit Sharma, has the greatest claim.
-He is the highest ever run scorer for the Mumbai Indians and under his captaincy they have won four IPL tournaments.
+He is the highest ever run scorer for the Mumbai Indians, and under his captaincy they have won five IPL tournaments.

 The opening batsmen in IPL 2020 were Quinton de Kock and Rohit Sharma.
 They are expected to continue in these roles on the Mumbai Indians team in 2021.

 West Indian all-rounder Kieron Pollard is the vice-captain of the Mumbai Indians.

 Mumbai have won the IPL five times.
 Their first victory came in 2013 and more followed in 2015, 2017, 2019 and 2020.